Targum Onkelos: Authorship

 Authorship of the Targum Onkelos is traditionally attributed to Onkelos, a famous convert to Judaism in Tannaic times (c.
-35–120 CE).
-According to the Talmud, the essential content of Targum Onkelos was already known in the time of Ezra the Scribe (immediately after the Babylonian Exile).
+200 CE).
+According to the Talmud, the essential content of Targum Onkelos was already known in the time of Ezra (immediately after the Babylonian captivity).
 However, it was later forgotten by the masses, and rerecorded by Onkelos.

-While the Aramaic translation of the Torah is traditionally attributed to Onkelos, a translation of the Torah into Greek is mentioned in the Talmud as being made by Aquila of Sinope.
+While the Aramaic translation of the Torah is traditionally attributed to Onkelos, a translation of the Torah into Greek is mentioned in the Jerusalem Talmud as being made by Aquila of Sinope.
 However, most scholars hold these to be one and the same person.
-According to Epiphanius, the Greek translation was made by Aquilas before he converted to Judaism, while the Aramaic translation was made after his conversion.
-This is said to have been under the direct guidance and instruction of Rabbi Yehoshua and Rabbi Eliezer.
+According to Epiphanius of Salamis, the Greek translation was made by Aquilas before he converted to Judaism, while the Aramaic translation was made after his conversion.
+This is said to have been under the direct guidance and instruction of the tannaim Joshua ben Hananiah and Eliezer ben Hurcanus.
 Indeed, the same biographical stories that the Jerusalem Talmud attributes to Aquila, the Babylonian Talmud attributes to Onkelos.

 The overwhelming similarities between the biographies of Aquila and Onkelos has led many to conclude they are the same person.
 Zvi Hirsch Chajes identified the Aramaic "Targum Onkelos" as Aquila's Greek translation, translated once again into Aramaic.
 Likewise, A.E.
 Silverstone (1931:73) has shown quite consummately that Aquilas wrote both the Greek and the Aramaic versions, insofar that "both versions betray the same outstanding characteristics."

-A modern scholar has argued that the Aramaic translation must date to the late 4th-early 5th centuries, due to reusing language from other midrashim composed at that time, and thus could not have been composed by Aquila/Onkelos (who lived in the 2nd century).
-Others, dissenting, have concluded that Onkelos' Aramaic translation originated in Israel in the 1st or early 2nd centuries CE, but that its final redaction was done in Babylonia probably in the 4th or 5th century CE.
-Onkelos' revised translation became the official version used in translating the Torah on each Sabbath day, displacing the earlier Palestinian Aramaic traditions which had been widely used.
-The Babylonian Talmud refers to the Torah's Aramaic translation (Targum Onkelos) as "targum didan" ("our translation"), as opposed to that of the more ancient Palestinian Targum.
-The earliest text samples (Exodus 15:9–12 in Hebrew - Aramaic) appear on two Aramaic incantation bowls (5th–7th centuries CE) discovered at Nippur, Babylonia.
+A modern scholar has argued that the Aramaic translation must date to the late fourth-early fifth centuries, due to reusing language from other midrashim composed at that time, and thus could not have been composed by Aquila/Onkelos, who lived in the second century.
+Others, dissenting, have concluded that Onkelos' Aramaic translation originated in Syria Palaestina in the first or early second centuries CE, but that its final redaction was done in Babylonia probably in the fourth or fifth century CE.
+Onkelos' revised translation became the official version used in translating the Torah on each Shabbat, displacing the texts of the earlier Palestinian Aramaic tradition which had been widely used.
+The Babylonian Talmud refers to the Torah's Aramaic translation (Targum Onkelos) as "targum didan" ("our translation"), as opposed to that of the more ancient Palestinian Targum tradition.
+The earliest text samples (Exodus 15:9–12 in Hebrew-Aramaic) appear on two incantation bowls (5th–7th centuries CE) discovered at Nippur, Babylonia.